equirino/Yuki-Bot-Virtual-Assistant/README.md

 # Yuki-Bot-Virtual-Assistant

-Chatbot based Virtual Assistant developed in Python.
+Chatbot-based Virtual Assistant developed in Python.

 Used Keras/Tensorflow to create a transformer-based machine learning model to handle general non-keyword based conversations.
 Data used to train the model came from a month of reddit comments in 2015.